-Dallas Mavericks owner and Shark Tank star Mark Cuban tweeted in January that he started his crypto investing in the early days of Coinbase and has “never sold anything.”
-But what exactly is in Cuban’s crypto portfolio?
+Dallas Mavericks owner and Shark Tank star Mark Cuban is a huge fan and proponent of cryptocurrencies.
+He started his crypto investing in the early days of Coinbase.
+What is Mark Cuban’s crypto portfolio?